XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 # Technical Help

-### My game freezes upon winning a battle.
-What happened?

-> Popular answer: Memory Leaks.
-Restart client is always the default option.

 ### My game is lagging.
 Is there a way to make this playable?

 > [Gamepress guide to fixing client lag.](https://gamepress.gg/girlsfrontline/fixing-gfl-client-lag-possible-workarounds)